Amicus/end-dash/_includes/README.md

 ## Future Improvements

-Right now EndDash only support browser side rendering, but we have plans to support Node.js server-side rendering as well, and hybrid rendering where templates are pre-processed server side and served as static compiled assets for the client.
+Right now EndDash only supports browser side rendering, but we have plans to support Node.js server-side rendering as well, and hybrid rendering where templates are pre-processed server side and served as static compiled assets for the client.
 We also have a branch with a new interpolation syntax support to avoid requiring the use of `span` elements for dynamic text,